fairdataihub/alt-text-generator/README.md

 ## Acknowledgements

-A special thank you to Vercel for hosting our application documentation.
+A special thank you to Vercel for hosting this application.

 ![](https://www.datocms-assets.com/31049/1618983297-powered-by-vercel.svg)